peteroupc/html3dutil/doc/extras_colormatrixshader.md

 ### Members

-* [colorMatrixShader](#extras_colormatrixshader.colorMatrixShader)<br>GLSL shader data for a family of image processing filters, which modify colors based on a transformation matrix, a 4x4 matrix that is multiplied by the red/green/blue color to get a new color.
+* [colorMatrixShader](#extras_colormatrixshader.colorMatrixShader)<br>GLSL shader data for a family of image processing filters, which modify colors based on a transformation matrix, a 4 &times; 4 matrix that is multiplied by the red/green/blue color to get a new color.

 ### Methods